USave Health

 Step 3: Print your lab order and take it to your local lab near you to perform the test - Lab slip notification will be sent to you along with the instructions within 4 hours.
 Make an appointment at any nearby Labcorp service center and bring a copy of the lab slip.
 Find Labs near me.

-Step 4: May an appointment with USave to review your lab results - We will notify you via email when the results are available.
+Step 4: Make an appointment with USave to review your lab results - We will notify you via email when the results are available.
 Simply log in to USave to access your results.
 If the tests were ordered by the provider, the results will be released after reviewing by the doctor.